Lucifier129/bistate/README.md

 > mutate the current state to generate the next state and restore the current one to keep two state immutable

-**bistate** is a tiny package that allows you to work with immutable state in a more reactive way.

-**bistate** is a state management library for react inspired by vue 3.0 reactivity api and immer
+**bistate** is a tiny package that allows you to work with immutable state in a more reactive way, inspired by vue 3.0 reactivity api and immer.

 ### 🏠 [Homepage](https://github.com/Lucifier129/bistate#readme)

 ## Benefits

+bistate likes immer

 - Immutability with normal JavaScript objects and arrays.
 No new APIs to learn!
 - Strongly typed, no string based paths selectors etc.